10 Mar 2026

 With project documentation, there is no need to go back and forth to retrieve basic information about the product, as the team has no confusion about where the documents are saved.

 Since the documents are saved in one place, team members can easily find the information they need.
-With documentation saved in one location, the development team knows where to find the details they need.
+With documentation saved in one location or a centralized product document management system, the development team knows where to find or locate the important details.

 2. Standardized Development Processes